rust-unofficial/patterns/functional/lenses.md

 This is a pure functional concept that is not frequently used in Rust, because other idioms can achieve the same result and more advanced forms are not supported.
-Never the less, exploring the concept may be helpful to understand other patterns in Rust APIs, such as [visitors](../patterns/behavioural/visitor.md) and "callbacks".
+Nevertheless, exploring the concept may be helpful to understand other patterns in Rust APIs, such as [visitors](../patterns/behavioural/visitor.md) and "callbacks".
 They also have niche use cases.